bookofproofs/bookofproofs.github.io/_sources/history/18th-century/cauchy.md

 * Cauchy felt that he had to return to Paris if he was to make an impression with mathematical research.
 * Back in Paris Cauchy investigated symmetric functions and submitted a memoir on this topic in November 1812.
 * An academic career was what Cauchy wanted and he applied for a post in the Bureau des Longitudes.
-* Cauchy obtained further sick leave, having unpaid leave for nine months, then political events prevented work on the Ourcq Canal so Cauchy was able to devote himself entirely to research for a couple of years.
 * In this last election Cauchy did not receive a single one of the 53 votes cast.
 * In 1815 Cauchy lost out to Binet for a mechanics chair at the École Polytechnique, but then was appointed assistant professor of analysis there.
-* Politics now helped Cauchy into the Academy of Sciences when Carnot and Monge fell from political favour and were dismissed and Cauchy filled one of the two places.
 * In 1817 when Biot left Paris for an expedition to the Shetland Islands in Scotland Cauchy filled his post at the Collège de France.
 * Cauchy was the first to make a rigorous study of the conditions for convergence of infinite series in addition to his rigorous definition of an integral.
 * Cauchy did not have particularly good relations with other scientists.
-* By 1830 the political events in Paris and the years of hard work had taken their toll and Cauchy decided to take a break.
 * Political events in France meant that Cauchy was now required to swear an oath of allegiance to the new regime and when he failed to return to Paris to do so he lost all his positions there.
 * In 1831 Cauchy went to Turin and after some time there he accepted an offer from the King of Piedmont of a chair of theoretical physics.
 * In 1833 Cauchy went from Turin to Prague in order to follow Charles X and to tutor his grandson.